Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

     Click this button to save any changes made.

 - *Commerce Cloud ID*
-    Enter the Salesforce ID for the tax class.
-The Salesforce tax class IDs are available in Salesforce: *Merchant Tools > Ordering > Taxation*
+    Enter the Salesforce Commerce Cloud ID for the tax class.
+The Salesforce Commerce Cloud tax class IDs are available in Salesforce Commerce Cloud: *Merchant Tools > Ordering > Taxation*

 - *Actindo ID*
     Enter the Actindo tax class ID for the tax class.
 The Actindo tax class IDs are **1** for the standard rate and **2** for the reduced rate.